EHealth: Data exchange

-One of the factors blocking the use of e-health tools from widespread acceptance is the concern about privacy issues regarding patient records, most specifically the EPR (Electronic patient record).
-This main concern has to do with the confidentiality of the data.
-There is also concern about non-confidential data.
+One of the factors hindering the widespread acceptance of e-health tools is the concern about privacy, particularly regarding EPRs (Electronic patient record).
+This main concern has to do with the confidentiality of the data, as well as non-confidential data that may be vulnerable to unauthorized access.
 Each medical practice has its own jargon and diagnostic tools, so to standardize the exchange of information, various coding schemes may be used in combination with international medical standards.
 Systems that deal with these transfers are often referred to as Health Information Exchange (HIE).
 Of the forms of e-health already mentioned, there are roughly two types; front-end data exchange and back-end exchange.

 Front-end exchange typically involves the patient, while back-end exchange does not.
 A common example of a rather simple front-end exchange is a patient sending a photo taken by mobile phone of a healing wound and sending it via email to the family doctor for control.
 Such an action may avoid the cost of an expensive visit to the hospital.

 A common example of a back-end exchange is when a patient on vacation visits a doctor who then may request access to the patient's health records, such as medicine prescriptions, x-ray photographs, or blood test results.
 Such an action may reveal allergies or other prior conditions that are relevant to the visit.